 In addition, Hannah maintains an active pro bono practice, and recently secured medical retirement and tuition reimbursement for a wrongfully discharged naval veteran.
 Hannah has also represented clients seeking asylum in federal immigration court.

 While in law school, Hannah was a summer associate at the firm.
 Prior to that, Hannah was a legal intern for the U.S. House of Representatives Committee on Oversight & Government Reform and the U.S. Office of Special Counsel Retaliation & Disclosure Unit.
 Hannah also worked with the Kentucky State Auditor on a rape kit reform initiative.

-Hannah earned her bachelor's degree, summa cum laude, from the University of Kentucky and she earned her law degree from Georgetown University Law Center, where she was the administrative editor of The Georgetown Journal of Gender and the Law and participated in Georgetown’s Civil Rights Clinic.
+Hannah earned her bachelor's degree, summa cum laude, from the University of Kentucky and she earned her law degree from Georgetown University Law Center, where she was an editor of The Georgetown Journal of Gender and the Law and participated in Georgetown’s Civil Rights Clinic.